rohit-git609/High-School-Projects/README.md

-# Railway-Ticket-management-
+# Just for fun
-Just a project I made in high school, I know the c++ version was outdated but it was fun to make
+Just couple of projects I made in high school, I know the c++ version was outdated but they were fun to make.

+# Ticket Managemnet System
+It has two modes, user and administrator.
+The priveledges vary in each client mode.

+# Quiz
+A basic quiz game.